FORARE IL CEMENTO

 Drilling concrete freehand.

-The general rule is that when drilling holes of 65 mm or less, the machine can be used without the support.
-This is called freehand coring.
-This method has external risks, such as imperfect alignment of the holes and potential injuries, but it has advantages, such as reducing working times.
+The general rule is that when drilling holes 65 mm or less, the machine can be used without a stand.
+This is known as freehand coring.
+This method involves external risks, such as imperfect hole alignment and potential injury, but it has advantages, such as reduced work times.

-• Try to assemble the diamond crown on the starting material to ensure that you can maintain control of the machine throughout the operation.
-This is especially important for vertical surfaces, odd angles or upside-down cores.
+• Try to assemble The diamond core bit should be placed on the starting material to ensure you can maintain control of the machine throughout the operation.
+This is especially important for vertical surfaces, awkward angles, or upside-down cores.

 • Select the appropriate drilling speed.
-Coring machines have three gears: low, medium and high.
-Low gear reduces the speed of the rod but increases the torque.
-The opposite is true with high gear.
+Core drilling machines have three gears: low, medium, and high.
+Low gear reduces the rod speed but increases torque.
+The opposite occurs with high gear.
 Medium gear is a balance of both.
 The general rule is: the larger the rod, the lower the gear.

 • Start the water flow.